Hest Bank railway station

+History

-Meanwhile, the "little" North Western Railway had been formed to link Skipton to Lancaster and with the Morecambe Harbour and Railway planned to make a junction with the L&CR at Hest Bank.
+The "little" North Western Railway had been formed to link Skipton to Lancaster and with the Morecambe Harbour and Railway planned to make a junction with the L&CR at Hest Bank.
 Regrettably this never materialised.
 Hoping to develop an export trade in coke and other minerals, the L&CR applied on its own account to build the branch to Morecambe, receiving permission in 1859.
 At this point the line was leased by the London and North Western Railway (LNWR) and it was the latter that built the branch as a double track opening in 1864.
 In time however the branch was singled, but with an increase in holiday trade a south facing curve was added to the junction during 1888.
 Later a part of the branch from Bare Lane was redoubled and is still open as the Morecambe Branch Line.

 Hest Bank station itself was of rugged stone construction, a two-storey station house with a booking hall below on the up (southbound) platform.
 It was next to a level crossing over a minor road linking the A589 with houses, a water treatment works and a caravan park further along the foreshore.
 A small cottage for the crossing keeper was provided on the down (coastal-facing) side along with a footbridge to connect the platforms.
 The down side also had two sidings, one providing a bay platform.

-At grouping in 1923 it became part of the London Midland and Scottish Railway.

 During the 'thirties the station became remarkable as the only one between Preston and Carlisle with electric lighting, thanks to the ingenuity of a member of staff.
 Four camping coaches were positioned here by the London Midland Region from 1960 to 1963, then it increased to five until 1969.
 The goods yard closed on 2 December 1963 but the tracks were used for the camping coaches until the end of the 1969 season despite the station finally closing to passengers in February 1969.